thorgate/pyasice/README.md

 </ds:SignedInfo>
 ```

-This section contains some static fields, like `CanonicalizationMethod` and `SignatureMethod`.
-The `CanonicalizationMethod` tag defines an algorithm used for XML canonicalization, more on that below in this chapter.

-The other, most important, fields are the `Reference` ones.
-And they are quite different in purpose and formation.
+The `Reference` fields are different in purpose and formation.

 The first `Reference` field is about the signed document and as such, has an `URI` attribute of the document's file name.
 Its child `DigestValue` element is the SHA256 hash of the document, it is, incidentally, the very hash that is sent to the SmartID API for signing.

-The second `Reference` is an interesting beast, as it is built on the basis of some fields defined later in the [SignedProperties](#SignedProperties) section.
+The second `Reference` is built on the basis of some fields defined later in the [SignedProperties](#SignedProperties) section.
 Its child `DigestValue` is calculated as a SHA256 hash of the canonicalized XML output of the  `SignedProperties` tag, after that one is formed:
 The `URI` attribute of this `Reference` tag is the `#`-prefixed `Id` attribute of the `SignedProperties` tag.